 Sure, at some of the high profile sites you will find action at all times.
 But you’ll also find countless full-time, professional grinders trained and ready to separate you from your money if you sit at the wrong table.

 The choice is really up to you.
 Most of us here at Poker Junkie have accounts at several different types of poker sites.
 Sometimes it’s fun to play with the big boys, and you can’t beat the excitement of going deep in a big tournament with a life-changing guaranteed prize pool.

 Sometimes you just want to gamble a bit and chat with fellow poker fans from around the world.
 The best part about online poker is that all of those things are out there to be found, depending on the day.
 It’s only up to you to go find it.

-Software and Graphics
+Software & Graphics

 Some poker players consider the software and graphics on a poker site a huge part of the experience.
 Being able to add personal avatars or pictures, having a variety of table backgrounds, having certain types of action buttons, having a cascade function for multi-tabling… it can make or break a player’s enjoyment in some cases.

+Others could care less.
 Across the board these days, however, most poker site software platforms provide a level of customization and functionality that’s more than enough for most players.

 Four-color decks for readability, player notes, lobby and table options. etc. If you’re into the graphic side of things, maybe a more “realistic” 3D playing environment like PKR is the best choice for you.

 If you like amazing amounts of customization, PokerStars might have the best software for you.
 Again, whatever your preferences, there’s usually a poker site out there for you.
 See the software and graphics sections in each review for a breakdown on what each poker site has to offer.

 Poker Site Bonuses and Promotions

 A huge factor when starting out in online poker is obviously going to be your bankroll.
 If you have a bit of a buffer financially you stand a much better chance of making it through your early days online with a profit and you’ll never have to make a deposit again.

 Your online poker sign-up bonus, along with ongoing site promotions for both new and existing players, can play a big part in that.

 If you look at most standard sign-up bonuses, it’s typically based around giving you a % match bonus up to a capped amount (usually $500 or less).
 For players who sign-up through a Poker Junkie link, that bonus is typically a bit higher than the standard bonus - usually between $600 and $1,000.

 It can be a huge asset to have this extra money to get you through any downswings/bad luck when you start out.
 Some sites will pay this bonus out to you as you play (e.g. $10 for every 100 raked hands) and some will pay it out in a lump sum whenever you’ve completed the requirements.

 Either way, it’s basically free money.
 And an essential part of any burgeoning poker career.